Pinafore/nlp-hw/project/README.md

 ```

-The input will in the form of evaluation_set.json file which is the same format with the file that adversarial question writing team submits.
+The input will be in the form of a .json file () in the same format as the file the adversarial question writing team submits.
 The output format should also be in string.

-If you have any notes or comments that we should be aware of while running your code, please include them in the folder as .txt file.
-Also, dependency information should be included as .txt file.
+If you have any notes or comments that we should be aware of while running your code, please include them in the folder as a .txt file.
+Also, dependency information should be included as a .txt file.

 Project Writeup and JSON file
 ======================